 It's worth noting that Puzder was always quick to defend Carl's Jr's own controversial ads, the ones that showed a variety of skimpily dressed models—including Kate Upton, Padma Lakshmi, Charlotte McKinney and Paris Hilton—suggestively eating the chain's cheeseburgers.
 "We believe in putting hot models in our commercials, because ugly ones don't sell burgers," the company said in a 2011 press release.

-That seemingly endless series of commercials was roundly criticised for objectifying women, and an Ad Age study revealed that 52 percent of the viewers who had seen the ads found them "offensive."
+That seemingly endless series of commercials was roundly criticized for objectifying women, and an Ad Age study revealed that 52 percent of the viewers who had seen the ads found them "offensive."

 "I like our ads.
 I like beautiful women eating burgers in bikinis.
 I think it's very American," Puzder said in a 2015 interview with Entrepreneur.
 "I used to hear, 'Brands take on the personality of the CEO.'
 And I rarely thought that was true, but I think this one, in this case, it kind of did take on my personality."